 15. Stone Gray

 It goes without saying that stone is a popular grey siding option.
-This home has stone mixed with vinyl for a more distinguished look and it really pulls it off.
-Stone has a lot of depth and texture, so it works well to pair it with basic white trim as the owners of this home have chosen to do.
+This home has stone mixed with vinyl for a more distinguished look, and it really pulls it off.

 16. Light Gray

-Lighter greys look fantastic on shingled home exteriors, like the one shown above.
-Again, the homeowner's stuck with a simple white trim, but this color also looks great with black and even bright reds or blues.
-This home looks expensive, but not imposing, appearing relaxed and calm.
+Again, the homeowner stuck with simple white trim, but this color also looks great with black and even bright reds or blues.
+This home looks expensive but not imposing, appearing relaxed and calm.

 17. Steel Gray

 This newer build showcases a sleek, steel grey on its exterior.
 Cold, darker greys look best on modern architecture and go great with black, metal, and glass, as seen here.
-The sheet metal roofing assists this cool grey in adding an industrial feel to the home's exterior design.

 18. Mixed Grays

-The best part of using grays to style your home's exterior is that you don't have to stick to just one shade for a cohesive look.
-Warm grays can be paired with warm grays and cool grays can be paired with cool grays.
-This home uses stone and two different tones of gray to create more visual interest.
-The muted yellow door is also a nice way to add a touch of color to an overwhelmingly neutral color palette.
+The best part of using grays to style your home’s exterior is that you don’t have to stick to just one shade for a cohesive look.
+Warm grays can be paired with warm grays, and cool grays can be paired with cool grays.

 Beige